nuodb/nuodb-cp-docs/content/docs/getting-started/installation.md

 NuoDB Control Plane allows users to provision NuoDB databases on-demand remotely using REST services by exposing various predefined configuration options.

-This document describes how to provision NuoDB databases in multi-tenancy model by using NuoDB Control Plane (CP).
+This document describes how to provision NuoDB databases in a multi-tenant model by using the NuoDB Control Plane (CP).
-NuoDB Control Plane works with [Kubernetes][1] locally or in the cloud.
+The NuoDB Control Plane works with [Kubernetes][1] locally or in the cloud.
-The steps in this guide can be followed regardless of the selected Kubernetes platform provider.
+Follow the steps in this guide regardless of the selected Kubernetes platform provider.

 ## Prerequisites